 Can I submit a paper filing?

-Employers may choose to paper file their Form 1099-DIV filing to the IRS if their total form count is less than the 250-form threshold.
-E-filing is encouraged by the IRS, but if you have less than 250 forms to file, then paper filing is an option.
+Filers may choose to paper file their 1096 and accompanying Forms 1099-DIV to the IRS if their total form count across all filings and filing types is less than the 10-form threshold.
+E-filing is encouraged by the IRS, but if you have less than 10 total forms to file, then paper filing is an option.

 When choosing to mail in forms, make sure to include an IRS transmittal Form 1096 and only Copy A of the 1099-DIV.
 If you are wondering why there are so many copies, but only Copy A gets sent to the IRS, check out File and Distribute Form 1099.